 ‘Maria made me clean the house.’

 However, if we consider other languages we can see that causative verbs can be ambiguous between raising and control.
-The loísta variant of Spanish disambiguates the dual status of the analytic causative verb hacer through the use of the clitics lo and le.
-Specifically, the causative verb occurring with the accusative lo (which triggers an animacy restriction both on the object and the subject of hacer) marks the control reading of the analytic causative:
+The loísta variant of Spanish disambiguates the dual status of the analytic causative verb hacer through the use of the clitics lo/la and le.
+Specifically, the causative verb occurring with the accusative lo/la (which triggers an animacy restriction both on the object and the subject of hacer) marks the control reading of the analytic causative:

 (7) a.
 La recesión le ha hecho perder el trabajo a María.